|

 look forward to the next race and the rest of

+the season!
 My teammate Mark Notman had another difficult

 day.
 He got a pretty good start but got shuffled